riot/riot.github.io/documentation.md

 </greeting>
 ```

-The child component is placed in a parent component injecting custom HTML into it
+The child component is placed in a parent component injecting custom HTML into it:

 ```html
 <user>